victorchen01/Winter-2021-Interview/README.md

 # Programming Question
 ### Description
-In this project, there is currently an endpoint implemented that allows you to get information about a Pokemon using it's name
+In this project, there is currently an endpoint implemented that allows you to get information about a Pokemon using its name

 Using a **similar project structure** to the existing one, you will create a new endpoint that takes in a parameter names, which is a comma separated list of strings